mathesar-foundation/mathesar/DEVELOPER_GUIDE.md

     - password: `password`

 1. Keep Docker running while making your code changes.
 The app will update automatically with your new code.

+## Contribution guidelines

+Before getting started with your code changes, read our [Contributor guide](./CONTRIBUTING.md) to understand our processes for handling issues and and PRs.

 ## Loading sample data